cmss13-devs/web/rules.md

 ### Sanity

 - All personnel employed by the USCM are mentally stable and physically fit for duty.
 They would not desert their post or go against the USCM without a good reason.
+    - For example, the Mess Technician would not start dicing up bodies in the gibber.
 - Marriages are forbidden, no two people employed by the USCM on the same ship may be married.
 - The USCM has knowledge of most threats, including all human forces (UPP, CLF, PMC, etc) and general knowledge of the Xenomorph hive structure.
 - The USCM does not know there is a Xenomorph threat on the planet of operation unless that information is given in a custom event.

 ### Deployment

 - All personnel deployed should be following their role requirements.
-A doctor would not deploy to fight Xenos on the front line, a Squad Medic would not only be healing themself, and a Squad Leader would not ignore the orders of command just to do their own thing.
+A Medic would not only be healing themselves, a Specialist is expected to take and use their equipment and a Squad Leader would not ignore the orders of command just to do their own thing.
 - Higher ranking squad marines (such as the squad-leader, specialist, smart-gunner and RTO) should be following the orders assigned to them by the commander instead of running off to go fight alone.
 Special circumstances exclude this requirement, but players should be prepared to justify their actions if contacted by staff.
 - Certain Heads of Departments (RO, CMP and CMO) should not be leaving the ship barring exceptional circumstances.
 - All marines should be deploying where possible, refusing to deploy because someone got arrested is not allowed.
-- Shipside Crew, where authorised to deploy, must remain in secure areas.
+- Shipside Crew, where authorised to deploy, must remain in secure areas, and must fulfil their role:
+    -Maintenance Technicians should be aiding in FOB construction, or securing areas close to the FOB.
+    -Doctors are not to be combat medics running into danger to pull wounded or dead marines out of combat.
+    -The Combat Correspondent should be documenting the fighting, and should disengage if attacked by hostiles.

 ### Ship Modifications